southpawriter02/circus/docs/ARCHITECTURE.md

 ## Execution Flow

-The installation process begins with the `init.sh` script, which provides a crucial safety layer.
+The installation process begins with the `install.sh` script itself.

-1.  **`init.sh` (The Safety Wrapper):** This script's only job is to make the main `install.sh` script executable, run it, and then use a `trap` to guarantee that `install.sh` is returned to a non-executable state upon exit.
-This prevents accidental runs.

-2.  **`install.sh` (The Orchestrator):** This is the main installer.
+1.  **`install.sh` (The Orchestrator):** This is the main installer.
 It performs the following actions:
-    *   Parses command-line arguments (like `--dry-run`).
+    *   Parses command-line arguments (like `--dry-run` or `--silent`).
     *   Sources the helper and configuration libraries (`/lib`).
     *   Iterates through the `INSTALL_STAGES` array, sourcing each stage script in its logical order.

 ## Directory Structure

 -   `bin/`: Contains the main `fc` executable for the custom CLI.
--   `defaults/`: Contains scripts that configure macOS application and system preferences using the `defaults` command.
--   `etc/`: Contains static configuration files, most importantly the `Brewfile`.
+-   `docs/`: Contains all project documentation.
 -   `install/`: Contains the staged installation scripts.
-    -   `install/management/`: Modular scripts for Git repository management (Stage 5).
-    -   `install/tools/`: Scripts for installing individual software packages.
-    -   `install/tools/homebrew/`: Modular scripts for the Homebrew setup process.
 -   `lib/`: Contains shared shell libraries.
-    -   `lib/commands/`: The individual subcommand scripts for the `fc` CLI.
+    -   `lib/plugins/`: Contains all the executable plugin scripts for the `fc` command.
-    -   `lib/installer_source/`: Scripts sourced by the installer to add functions/aliases to its own environment.
 -   `profiles/`: Contains the dotfiles themselves, organized by shell (`sh`, `bash`, `zsh`).
--   `security/`: Contains scripts that apply security-focused configurations.
+-   `roles/`: Contains the role-specific configurations.
--   `system/`: Contains scripts that apply low-level system settings using commands like `pmset`.
+-   `system/`: Contains modular scripts for base system configuration.
 -   `tests/`: Contains the Bats test files for the project.

-## `fc` CLI Architecture
+## `fc` CLI Architecture: A Plugin-Based System

-The `fc` command uses a classic **dispatcher pattern**.
+The `fc` command uses a modern and highly extensible **plugin-based architecture**.

-1. The main `bin/fc` script is the entry point.
-It does not contain any command logic itself.
+1. The main `bin/fc` script is a pure **dispatcher**.
+Its only job is to find and execute the correct plugin.
-2. It inspects the first argument (e.g., `bluetooth`).
+2. It scans the `lib/plugins/` directory for any **executable file**.
-3. It then searches for and executes a corresponding script in the `lib/commands/` directory (e.g., `lib/commands/fc-bluetooth`).
-4. All subsequent arguments are passed directly to the subcommand script.
+3. Each executable file found in this directory is automatically registered as a subcommand.
+For example, the script `lib/plugins/info` is available as `fc info`.
+4. The dispatcher then transfers control to the plugin script, passing along all subsequent arguments.

 This pattern makes the CLI incredibly easy to extend.
-To add a new command, you simply create a new `fc-*` file in the `lib/commands/` directory.
+To add a new command, you simply create a new executable file in the `lib/plugins/` directory.
+For more details, see the [Creating Plugins Guide](CREATING_PLUGINS.md).